 Supply Side Of The Trade In Endangered Species

-- The desire to supply drives demand, so even if a demand reduction campaign works to drive down consumer desire for a particular endangered species, the demand can be re-manufactured by the supply-side determination to sell.
+It must be stressed that we need to acknowledge and incorporate the trigger of the desire to supply driving up demand.
+The desire to supply drives demand, so even if a demand reduction campaign works to drive down consumer desire for a particular endangered species, the demand can be re-manufactured by the supply-side determination to sell.

-Whilst conservation agencies and university departments acknowledge the complexity on paper, too often conclusions about trade are done solely on supply side factors.
+Whilst conservation agencies and university departments acknowledge the links on paper, too often conclusions about trade are done solely on supply side factors.

-“Levels and fluctuations of demand for wild living resources are
+“Levels and fluctuations of demand for wild living resources

-factors, and are likely to increase in coming years.
-Thus attention to
+and economic factors, and are likely to increase in coming

-both demand and supply is necessary to promote sustainability of uses.”
+necessary to promote sustainability of uses.”